absginc/lprparser/README.md

 # LPRPARSER

-## Educational - Experimental License Plate Reader (LPR) Data Processor
+## Motorola LPR License Plate reader Stream Processor and Scan Tool **Educational / Experimental**

-LPRPARSER is an experimental project designed to process data collected from Motorola License Plate Readers (LPR).
-This tool demonstrates how to extract and process data streams, including license plates, vehicle makes, models, and associated images.
+This is Educational /  Experimental.
+LPRPARSER is a research project that processes data collected from Motorola License Plate Readers (LPR).
+This tool demonstrates extracting and processing data streams, including license plates, vehicle makes, models, and associated images.

 ### **Disclaimer**

 This project is for **educational purposes only**.
 The authors and contributors are not responsible for any misuse or unauthorized use of this tool.
-Always ensure you comply with local laws and regulations when using any LPR-related technology.
+Always comply with local laws and regulations when using any LPR-related technology.

 ---